json-api/json-api/format/index.md

 fetching `http://example.com/comments/1,2,3,4` will return a list of all comments.

-Here is another example that uses a has-one relationship:
+And here is an example that uses a has-one relationship:

 ```javascript
 {